This page is designed to answer the following questions:

 - Educational institutes

-You must be able to utilise effective communication strategies to ensure that all stakeholders are kept informed of what is happening within the organisation and the future plans.
+You must be able to utilise effective communication strategies to ensure that all stakeholders are kept informed of what is happening within the organisation and its future plans.

 You can engage with individual internal and external stakeholders during one-on-one meetings.
 This could be, for example, with individual representatives from other agencies or when reporting to the owner of your own organisation.